lopezelpesado/initial-learning/README.md

 4. Fixed!
 Will need to revisit my messing around with borders.
 Also added shadow to the text

 5. Text shadow isn't working so will have to figure that one out, will comment out for now

+6. Will move on to revising the homework modules as Applied Visual Design is not on there, moving on to "Responsive Web Design Principles", will return to "Decrease the Opacity of an Element" later